Liesbeth Zegveld: Education and career

-Zegveld was born in Ridderkerk and grew up on the island of Goeree-Overflakkee in South Holland, the Netherlands.
+Zegveld was born in Ridderkerk and grew up in Dirksland on the island of Goeree-Overflakkee in South Holland, the Netherlands.
 After her law studies at Utrecht University she obtained a doctoral degree cum laude in 2000.
 She received several awards for her doctoral thesis Accountability of Armed Opposition Groups in International Law.

 In 2000, she was sworn in as a lawyer; and in 2005, she became a partner at Prakken d'Oliveira Human Rights Lawyers.
 At this law firm, Zegveld heads the international law and human rights department, where her cases mainly focus on liability for violations of human rights and compensation for victims of war.

 Between 2006 and 2013, Zegveld was a professor at Leiden University, where she lectured on international humanitarian law, in particular on the rights of women and children during armed conflict.
 She has been professor of war reparations at the University of Amsterdam since the end of 2013.

 Liesbeth Zegveld is a member of the Dutch Human Rights Watch committee and former member of the Committee on Reparation for Victims of Armed Conflict within the International Law Association and a member of the Netherlands Society for International Law.